costrojs/costro/CONTRIBUTING.md

 ## Pull requests

-You can learn how to work on your first pull request from this series of free video: [How to Contribute to an Open Source project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)
+You can learn how to work on your first pull request from this series of free video: [How to contribute to an open source project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 To request a new feature or improvement, you can submit an issue with the [feature template](https://github.com/yoriiis/costro/issues/new?template=feature_request.md).